-‘General Hospital’ Spoilers: Monday, Feb 24 – Sam In Labor, Life On The Line
+‘General Hospital’ Spoilers: Monday, Feb 27 – Sam In Labor, Life On The Line

 — Daytime Spoiler (@Daytime_spoiler) February 24, 2017

-Finn Say Sorry, Begs Forgiveness
+Finn Says Sorry, Begs Forgiveness

 General Hospital spoilers hint Finn (Michael Easton) realizes he let his addiction do the talking when he got snippy with Hayden Barnes (Rebecca Budig) about his Zem Zen habit.
 Once Hayden walked out, it was a slap in his face.
 General Hospital spoilers predict Finn says sorry.

 Finn chases down Hayden at General Hospital to apologize and beg her to take him back.
 Hayden will relent but he’ll be backsliding soon and all bets are off.
-Soon Finn will be in as deep a hole as Sam is in but she’s got a better chance of coming out, according to General Hospital spoilers.
+Soon Finn will be in as deep a hole as Sam is in, but she’s got a better chance of coming out, according to General Hospital spoilers.

 Sonny Wants A Wedding

 General Hospital spoilers from Soap Central promise Sonny Corinthos (Maurice Benard) wants another shot at wedded bliss with Carly Corinthos (Laura Wright).
-Sonny pitches an idea to Carly that they renew their vows and Carly is eager but her dreams are soon smashed.
+Sonny pitches an idea to Carly that they renew their vows, and Carly is eager but her dreams are soon smashed.

 General Hospital spoilers tell us Michael Corinthos (Chad Duell) convinced Nelle Hayes (Chloe Lanier) to forget revenge and try love instead.
 She’s interested, but it’s too late.
 Nelle sent the flash drive with Sonny confessing to their fake one-night stand but now she has mailer’s remorse.